mohnda/mohnda.github.io/_posts/2021-2-15-typescript-utility-types.md

 console.log(`${simpleDailyTodo.title}, ${simpleDailyTodo.completed}, ${simpleDailyTodo.description}`);
 ```

 By using the `Partial<Type>` you don't have to change the properties of the original type.

-Under the hood, all it does it as follows:
+Under the hood, its implementation looks like the following:

 ```
 // for each key (property) in the Type T, make the property optional and make the Type same as the original (T[K])